dwipddalal/5wqa/README.md

 # 5wqa

+## Data
+Data can be obtained form this link:

 ## Paraphrasing Text with OpenAI GPT-3

 This Jupyter notebook is used for generating paraphrases of text using OpenAI's GPT-3 model, specifically the 'gpt-3.5-turbo' version of the model.